gmc-code/PC-Microbit-Extension-backup/docs/classes/classes_for_the_microbit.rst

 Pixel animation using classes
 --------------------------------

-| The Class ``LED`` is used to create several LED objects used in the animation.
+| The Class ``Pixel`` is used to create several Pixel objects used in the animation.
-| The definitions within the class allow easy use of methods to control the microbit LED brightness.
+| The definitions within the class allows easy use of methods to control the microbit LED brightness.

 .. code-block:: python